Maldives: Doing business and staying in touch

 The easiest way to call home is via a computer or a mobile phone.
 To avoid roaming charges, people at home can call your room in your resort.

 Roaming agreements exist with most international mobile phone companies.
-Coverage is decent throughout the islands, though as the country is so spead out, there are still some blindspots.
-It's possible to buy a local SIM card in Malé to make cheap local calls.
+Coverage is decent throughout the islands, though as the country is so spread out, there are still some blind spots.
+It’s possible to buy a local SIM card in Malé to make cheap local calls.

 The Internet can be accessed from most areas of the Maldives.
 Malé, the capital, has a lack of Internet cafés, but Wi-Fi is available in many other cafés.
 Almost all resorts have Internet connections via terminals for guest use or wireless, though these are rarely free.

-Since the democratic change in the Maldives in 2008, the press has become a far freer society with a more developed civil society and media.
-Open debate and discussion of the governments performance is now the norm after decades of compliant and uncritical media coverage.
+Although the press has become freer since the democratic change in 2008, journalists continue to be under threat of prosecution by political parties.
 Most media is in Divehi only, though there are several online English-language newspapers.
 European and American newspapers are sometimes available in international editions.

 Airmail to Western Europe takes about one week.Post Office hours